DarkishLocket10/CullPix/README.md

-Photo‑Triage (C++ Port)
+Photo‑Triage
 =======================

-This directory contains a C++ implementation of a lightweight photo triage utility inspired by the original Python program.
-The goal of this port is to retain the fast and responsive workflow of the original while taking advantage of C++'s performance characteristics and Qt's native widget toolkit.
+Photo Triage is a program for quickly triaging photos

 The current version focuses on the core **keep/reject** workflow.
-Features such as star ratings and mobile front‑ends can be layered on later.

 ## Building the application